cosmoscout/cosmoscout-vr/plugins/csp-recorder/README.md

   "plugins": {
     ...
     "csp-recorder": {
-      "webAPIPort":     9001    // Port of csp-web-api.
+      "webAPIPort":     9001,    // Port of csp-web-api.
       "recordObserver": true,   // If true, the observer transformation will be recorded for each frame.
       "recordTime":     true,   // If true, the simulation time will be recorded for each frame.
-      "recordExposure": false,  // If true, the exposure of each frame will be recorded.
+      "recordExposure": false  // If true, the exposure of each frame will be recorded.
 Requires HDR mode.
      },
      "csp-web-api": {           // This plugin is required by csp-recorder.
       "port": 9001